You Are Cleared to Fly

 - Missiles and bombs firing

-Moreover, the complexity of the FCL clearance further increases in the particular case of FCL designed to provide Full Carefree Handling capabilities, as the number of degrees of freedom (DoF) related to pilot’s control inputs increases dramatically.
+Moreover, the complexity of the FCL clearance further increases in the particular case of FCL designed to provide Full Carefree Handling capabilities, as the number of degrees of freedom (DoF) related to the pilot’s control inputs increases dramatically.

 To solve this robustness assessment problem, it’s customary in the aerospace industry to apply a deterministic grid-based analysis approach, discretizing the problem space and simplifying the number of combinations of cases to be analyzed using engineering judgment and lessons learned from previous FCL clearance assessments.

-The bad news is that this approach does not ensure engineers to find all the clearance problems, because worst cases are not always obtained with the extreme combination of the inputs due to the high nonlinear FCL’s functions, and also due to nonlinearities present in the aircraft’s simulation models.
+The bad news is that this approach does not ensure engineers find all the clearance problems, because worst cases are not always obtained with the extreme combination of the inputs due to the high nonlinear FCL’s functions, and also due to nonlinearities present in the aircraft’s simulation models.

 The Optimization-based Approach